talesmateus123/catalog_pc/README.md

 The project consists of creating a tool to assist in the management of computers and their respect$

 ### Goal
-The objective of the work is to be able to generate usage reports and have information such as: "T$ For that, it will be necessary to register information about computers, monitors and computer user$
+The objective of the work is to be able to generate usage reports and have information such as: "This machine is used by such a person and another, in a certain sector".

+For that, it will be necessary to register information about computers, monitors and computer users.
 -------------------------------------------------------------

 ## Technology information used